ASN.1 Editor is a tool that allows you to display, edit, format, and convert ASN.1-encoded data. The tool requires .NET Framework 4.5.

 Details & Pricing

-- Support is not commercially provided at this time, however, we do accept comments, suggestions, and notification of compatibility on GitHub.
+Open-source, GitHub support is not commercially provided.
+We do accept comments, suggestions, and notifications of compatibility on GitHub.

 Dump Text Format data

 You can view the selected node branch text dump by right-clicking the designated node and selecting “View Node Text”:

 This window provides TreeView textual visualization.
 It defines four columns:

 - Offset – specifies the start offset of the specified structure;